 Finally, the service learning council provides the continuity between the Middle Years Programme Service Learning and Diploma Programme CAS (Creativity, Action, Service), allowing the activities and projects run in CAS to be taken over by MYP students when the DP students graduate.

 The TIS student council system was first introduced in 2011-2012 with the overall goal of moving away from the traditional model of teacher-led to student-led activities.
 Each council has at least one faculty advisor to help guide and direct the council leadership team but he/she remains hands-off as much as possible to allow students the freedom to be responsible for their own community.

 Parliament of Owls

-The Parliament of Owls is an advisory council group consisting of the presidents from each separate council that governs the overall council system.
+The Parliament of Owls is an advisory group that governs the overall council system; its members are the presidents from each separate council.
 The parliament meets on an as-needed basis to give advice, set goals and discuss the various activities sponsored by the councils.

 The student councils are open to all students in grades 6 through 12 at TIS.
 If you are interested in joining a council, please contact the appropriate faculty advisor.